-As of FY17 Q1 the Capital Replacement Tool is primary point of data input for all Physical Fitness Equipment data.
-CRT Equipment data on-hand values will auto-populate in the Physical Fitness BSA Equipment tab.
-During the quarterly BSA entry, Equipment entries only need to be reviewed for accuracy prior to submitting the worksheet.
+As of FY17 Q1, the Capital Replacement Tool (CRT) is the primary point of data input for all Physical Fitness Equipment data.
+CRT equipment data on-hand values will auto-populate in the Physical Fitness BSA Equipment Worksheet.
+During the quarterly BSA entry, equipment entries only need to be reviewed for accuracy prior to submitting the worksheet.
 Additionally, if CRT equipment values are updated after the BSA worksheet is submitted, the entry will not be counted towards the standard.

 Equipment standards are based upon facility size.
-ACRRO 2.0 contains a list of equipment and amount of individual pieces for each facility size, including equipment from the Bulk Buy Program.
+ACRRO 2.0 contains a list of equipment and number of individual pieces for each facility size, including equipment from the Bulk Buy Program.
 If the standard for an equipment item is not realistic for a facility, it may be modified downward with a justification of why the standard must be modified.